 These elusive sharks undertake huge migrations, spending a lot of time in deep waters offshore, and as such have not been as extensively studied as other shark species.
 Here is some of the information we currently know about basking sharks:

 Basking sharks have an unusual classification and are part of the order Lamniformes.
-This order is more commonly known as the mackerel sharks and ranges from great whites to makos, porbeagles and the megamouth.
-It seems strange to think that the famous seal hunting great white is related to the plankton eating basking shark, however they share a similar fin and body type.
-When swimming with basking sharks, you can sometimes observe them either swimming with their mouth closed or closing their mouth to swallow food.
-At this time, with the mouth closed, their outline looks very similar to large predatory sharks and can be quite an exhilarating experience.
+This order is more commonly known as the mackerel sharks and ranges from great whites to makos, porbeagles and the megamouth shark.
+It seems strange to think that the famous seal-hunting great white is related to the plankton-eating basking shark, however, they share a similar fin and body type which is particularly noticeable when the basking shark closes its mouth revealing a much more streamlined silhouette.

 Species: Cetorhinus maximus